 And let’s be real — your team might not have the time to go into that much detail.
 Having reviews and links to commonly bought accessories on product pages, abandoned cart emails, and more can serve as a valuable alternative to maintaining detailed records about your products.

 "Frequently Bought Together" Product Recommendations

-Package deals help customers purchase faster and inform them about the items they might need to complement their main purchase.
+Package deals help customers purchase faster by informing them of the items they might need to complement their main purchase.
 It’s a successful form of cross-selling that takes place seamlessly within the checkout process.

-Successful recommendation models show alternatives to what’s currently in the customer’s shopping cart.
+Successful recommendation models can also show alternatives to what’s currently in the customer’s shopping cart.
 These alternatives can be varied colors, styles, and product combinations.

 Presenting reviews and user stories about the package deals will make these offers a compelling and confident option for your customer.
 These recommendations boost your business’s bottom line by offering alternatives that increase your AOV and motivate your customers to choose package deals that earn a higher gross margin.

 Why Product Recommendations Are Essential to E-Commerce Success